Show All Answers

 For more information on online bill access and payments go to Payment-Options

-Because people and equipment are being utilized, errors can happen; that is why the city offers residents the opportunity to file for an adjustment once a year for an unusually large bill due to a defect or some unknown cause.
-Understand that when the utility staff tells you to monitor your account for more than one bill, it is not to get more money from you, but to get to the real reason for the increase if it is not due to increased water usage.
+Many things can impact a water statement; during a period of drought, almost all residents will see some level of impact.
+Generally, the City has an annual rate increase because of the City of Houston raising its rates on purchased water.
+In most years, residents don’t really begin to use a great deal of water at their homes until late April or early May.
+With the lack of rain the last few years, many have started watering in mid-February and continue to increase consumption throughout our hottest summer in history.
+You are billed for the water that runs through your meter; if there is a leak in the street, that water does not go through your meter.
+Therefore, a leak in the street can only impact you through low water pressure or disruption of service while the leak is repaired.
+Because people and equipment are being utilized, errors can happen.
+That is why the City offers residents the opportunity to file for an adjustment once a year for an unusually large bill due to a defect or some unknown cause.
+Understand that when utility staff tells you to monitor your account for more than one bill, it is not to get more money from you, but to get to the real reason for the increase if it is not due to increased water usage.
 The adjustment is only allowed once per 12-month period; if you file for it after one high bill and you have a leak, then you lose the chance to recoup some of the loss for additional affected months.

-City Council passed Ordinance 1969 on February 25, 2013, which allows the late fee to be waived by approval of the city manager and finance director under certain conditions.
-Any approved waiver will be applied to the following month's utility statement.
-To request the waiving of a late fee, the user must: • make written request within 30 days of the delinquent notice to firstname.lastname@example.org• have not received a waiver for late fees within the preceding 24-month period.
+Our billing service mails all statements out at the same time.
+Once they go into the postal service, we have no control of the statement.
+We know that the postal service has changed procedures in West U; they are running longer routes with fewer carriers.
+The City has experienced some disruptions in our mail delivery just as residents have.
+However, we cannot be responsible for you not receiving your mail at your home.
+We can advise you that your bill will go in the mail approximately the 20th-25th of the month and will be due by the third Wednesday of the following month.
+If you have not received your bill by the first day of any given month, you should call the utility department.
+City Council passed Ordinance 1969 on February 25, 2013, which allows the late fee to be waived by approval of the City Manager and Finance Director under certain conditions.
+Any approved waiver will be applied to the following month’s utility statement.
+To request the waiving of a late fee, the user must: •make written request within 30 days of the delinquent notice to email@example.com •have not received a waiver for late fees within the preceding 24-month period.

 1. A late charge of 10% of the bill will be added on the 21st day after the bill is sent; this is the day AFTER it is due.
 That is set by ordinance and cannot be removed by staff unless it is the result of an error by the staff.
 An example of a staff error might be sending the statement to the wrong mailing address.
 A resident being on vacation or not receiving a statement in the mail is NOT staff error.
 There is no "grace period" with the ordinance.
 Payments received in the office or the drop box by 7:30 am (start of business) the 21st day are considered on time; mail received on the 21st day is not considered on time.
 If you pay by your bank's billpay system, make sure you allow 5-7 days for postal delivery as late fees will not be removed.
 We offer automated draft on checking and credit cards accounts to help facilitate meeting due dates.